karlredman/Timetrap_TUI/README.md

 * Why are tab and shift-tab used as toggles and not round-robin focus keys?

 99% of the time you will be going between the menu and the main window in each view.
 Having to press tab an extra time is annoying (to me).
 I can easily add a configuration option for round-robin tabbing if someone actually requests it.

+* Why a terminal user interface?

+Every user interface has it's place.
+There are a lot of us vim using, mouse avoiding, rebels still out here.
+Also a TUI just fits my workflow.

 ## Thank You and Credit To:
 * The author and contributors of the [Timetrap](https://github.com/samg/timetrap) project for an elegant and useful time keeping solution.